thezerobit/green-threads/README.markdown

 FUTURE-COMPLETE-P (future) T if future has already had COMPLETE-FUTURE called on it.

+FUTURE-VALUES (future) Returns the values given to the future when it was completed.

-WAIT-FOR (future) Requires CL-CONT:WITH-CALL/CC environment, causes the current thread to wait for the completion of the specified future and returns the values given to the future when it does.
+WAIT-FOR (future) Requires CL-CONT:WITH-CALL/CC environment, causes the current thread to wait for the completion of the specified future and returns the values given to the future when it was completed.

 GET-JOIN-FUTURE (thread) Returns a future which will complete when the passed in thread completes.
 This provides a lower level way to join